 Your company will generate revenue through the sale of each individual product.
 Some entrepreneurs opt to host an online store only, while others offer a storefront for their customers to visit.
 If you offer therapeutic services, most professionals receive a tip, based on a percentage of the total charges.

 How much can you charge customers?

-Fees are based on services rendered and products sold and will vary from client to client.
+Fees are based on services rendered and products sold, and will vary from client to client.
 An average aromatherapy session can cost anywhere from $45 to $110.
-Oils range in price from $5 to $165, depending upon the ingredients used, region plant matter originates from, and method of extraction.
+Oils range in price from $5 to $165, depending on the ingredients used, the region plant matter originates from, and the method of extraction.

 How much profit can an aromatherapy business make?

 Successful aromatherapists have published a broad range, in terms of profit.
 Reports indicate anywhere from $30,000 to over $100,000 annually, depending upon the specifics of their business.

 How can you make your business more profitable?

 Getting started and making a name for yourself takes time.
 The following are a few strategies other professionals have implemented to ensure a more profitable business:

 - Make a variety of products, such as lotions, soaps, sprays, massage oils, and pet care products

 - Teach educational classes - this can be done online or in person, and can cover a variety of topics